Policy on the Awarding of Honorary Degrees

 An honorary degree is one of higher education’s most significant accolades.
 It is the policy of Georgetown University to award honorary degrees on a selective basis to distinguished individuals who merit special recognition for genuine achievement and distinction in a field or activity consonant with the mission of the University.
 Only the Board of Directors may authorize the award of an honorary degree.
 The Board’s power to do so is codified in Article II, Section 1.2 of the Bylaws of the President and Directors of Georgetown College.

-A. An honorary degree may be awarded to a person who satisfies the following criteria:
+A. An honorary degree may be awarded to an outstanding individual who satisfies one or more of the following criteria:

 - Eminence, in the course of a career, in some field of scholarship, in public service, or in an artistic, literary, governmental, religious, financial, or other endeavor; and

-- An adequate reason for recognition by Georgetown University, in the form of an association or relationship with the University or a nexus between the individual’s achievements and the mission or life of the University.
+- A significant reason for recognition by the University, in the form of an association or relationship with the University or a valued relationship between the individual’s achievements and the mission or life of the University.

 A. The following persons or constituent components of the University are authorized to nominate candidates to receive honorary degrees: